jdeluyck/kcoreorg-website/_posts/2018/2018-07-20-edid-for-viewsonic-vx2025wm.md

   - linux
   - viewsonic vx2025wm
 ---
 I recently reinstalled Fedora on my desktop machine, which has (amongst others) a <a href="https://www.viewsonic.com/uk/products/lcd/vx2025wm.php" target="_blank" rel="noopener">ViewSonic Vx2025wm</a> screen connected to it.
-It&#8217;s an oldie, but still works (quite well).
+It's an oldie, but still works (quite well).
-Unfortunately, Linux just complained that it didn&#8217;t get a proper <a href="https://en.wikipedia.org/wiki/Extended_Display_Identification_Data" target="_blank" rel="noopener">EDID</a> out of it, and refused to activate it &#8211; might also explain why Windows doesn&#8217;t recognise it as a <a href="https://en.wikipedia.org/wiki/Plug_and_play" target="_blank" rel="noopener">PnP</a> monitor &#8211; I guess the chip fried somewhere along the way.
+Unfortunately, Linux just complained that it didn't get a proper <a href="https://en.wikipedia.org/wiki/Extended_Display_Identification_Data" target="_blank" rel="noopener">EDID</a> out of it, and refused to activate it - might also explain why Windows doesn't recognise it as a <a href="https://en.wikipedia.org/wiki/Plug_and_play" target="_blank" rel="noopener">PnP</a> monitor - I guess the chip fried somewhere along the way.

 This was found in the `/var/log/messages`: